TheNuwY/LunnY/README.md

 # LunnY
 Version 3.7.1.9, only for test using.
-The program key is specified in README file.
+The program code is "LmyW7GZhA9SnE41pF".